-Other nearby destinations include the Malacapuya, Banana, and Bulog Dos islands.
-While each is a bit different, the style is pretty similar.
-Beautiful, secluded white sand beach and crystal clear waters.
-These are all perfect locations for swimming and snorkeling.
+Other nearby destinations include Malacapuya, Banana, and Bulog Dos islands.
+While each has its unique style, they all have beautiful, secluded white sand beaches and crystal clear waters perfect for swimming and snorkeling.
 Malacapuya is probably the nicest, but also the most crowded.
-Since they are all close to one another, you can visit all three in the same tour.
+Since they are all close to one another, you can visit all three as part of the same tour.

 Coron’s Best Beaches

 Most of the beaches are accessible as part of an island-hopping tour, but you might want to spend more time at one location.
 Day tours have packed itineraries that don’t really allow you to experience the beaches to their fullest.
 If you want to relax on a quiet beach, book a boat transfer instead.

 Busuanga, the main island, also has a large number of quiet, empty beaches.
 If you rent a motorbike and set off along the coastline, it won’t take you long to find the perfect beach to enjoy by yourselves.
 Most beach resorts also have a secluded area of sand they like to call a “private beach”, but we recommend avoiding these and taking a short trip instead.
 The more remote beach locations simply offer a much better experience overall.

 Coron Island’s beaches are probably the best you’ll find within a quick boat ride from your hotel.
 Again, there are plenty of secret spots here for you to explore.
 If you’re feeling adventurous, contact us and we’ll help with directions.
 Otherwise, you could always just go to one of the popular beaches on the island, such as Beach 91, Banul Beach or Smith Point.